magnus-gjerde/llm-tool-innovation/README.md

 ```

 The `test_list_dict.py` contains the specifications to generate the 20 prompts.
 If you want to change or add tasks, you can easily do so by changing this list.
+The project workflow diagram shows how to run the project and presents example output.

 **Step 1**: Configure and run a model test script.
 The models will be prompted with the test prompts and the model text output will be stored in a csv file.